How to Conserve Water Outdoors

 To save more water, put a bucket under the shower head while the water is heating up so you can use that water elsewhere.

-Faucet aerators work great in the bathroom, too!
+Faucet aerators work great in the bathroom, too.
 The average flow rate of a bathroom faucet is also 2.2 gpm, so a 1 gpm aerator can save you additional 50% of water use in each bathroom an aerator is installed.

 Ultimately, this means not letting the shower water run for more than 5 minutes total.
 Combined with the tip above, you can make your shower time last longer than 5 minutes.

-WaterSense does certify bathroom faucets and there are a multitude of beautiful fixtures to choose from.
+There are a multitude of stylish, WaterSense certified bathroom faucets to choose from.
 The WaterSense label certifies the faucet will reduce water flow by a minimum of 30% beyond the 2.2 gpm average, saving the average U.S. family hundreds of gallons of water every year.

 Find out where to start looking for your WaterSense bathroom faucet.